-- Setting up the right partnerships: This is a crucial element in the growth of the RTB.
-Both parties involved in the RTB-the seller and the buyer- need to meet the minimum technical requirements for data safety, so that brand control does not become a problem for any of them.
-Moreover, both parties are subject to regular auditing of the data that is collected versus the amount of money spent on advertising.
+In order to see growth in RTB, both the seller and the buyer need to meet the minimum technical requirements for data safety, so that user security does not become a problem.
+Moreover, both parties should be subject to regular auditing of the data that is collected versus the amount of money spent on advertising.

 The Future of RTB

 Despite its advantages and disadvantages, RTB is so huge that programmatic buying and RTB are often used as synonyms; which is not correct, RTB is a type of programmatic buying.